 of the state park and the state forest.
 Eric was carrying his KX2 Mini Travel Kit

 on his bicycle and he was pulling his small dog, Theo, in a trailer.

 Eric began his ride on the leaf-covered Moonville Rail Trail at 1654 UTC and soon encountered

 the first landmark of the ride: the 120' long, timber-lined King's Hollow Tunnel.

 Riding through the very dark tunnel and continuing west on the Moonville Rail Trail, Eric soon came to a succession of

 ponds.
-Rumor has it that a pair of nesting eagles fish in these ponds, but Eric did not see or hear them on this
+Rumor has it that a pair of nesting eagles fish in these ponds, but Eric has yet to see them.

 brick-lined Moonville Tunnel (info).

-After passing through Moonville Tunnel, Eric was forced to divert from the Moonville Rail Trail and follow the gravel
+After passing through Moonville Tunnel, Eric was forced to divert from the Moonville Rail Trail and follow a gravel

 took everything: rails, ties, ballast, and complete bridges.
 Two bridges west of Moonville Tunnel on the Moonville